joinpursuit/8-0-quiz-questions-project/gitHub.md

 * ###  What is the purpose of cloning a repository?

   * Cloning allows you to transfer a remote repository from GitHub and creates a synched version on your personal computer.
 This process allows you to make any changes to the forked repository.
+Once the remote repository has been cloned you can work on it just the way you would on your local repository.